chaos-polymtl/lethe/doc/source/parameters/dem/floating_mesh.rst

 * In the subsection ``center of rotation``, we define the center of rotation of the solid object (in the case of rotational motion).

-* In the subsection ``output``, we define if we want an output file to be generated for the solid object at every output time step.
+* The ``output solid object`` defines if we want an output file to be generated for the solid object at every output time step.